MicrosoftDocs/quantum-docs/articles/tutorial-qdk-explore-entanglement.md

 The code example introduces two standard operations, [`M`](xref:Microsoft.Quantum.Intrinsic.M) and [`X`](xref:Microsoft.Quantum.Intrinsic.X), which transform the state of a qubit.

-The  `SetQubitState` operation
+The  `SetQubitState` operation:

-* Takes two parameters: a type [`Result`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types), named `desired`, that represents the desired state for the qubit to be in (0 or 1), and a type [`Qubit`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types).
+1. Takes two parameters: a type [`Result`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types), named `desired`, that represents the desired state for the qubit to be in (0 or 1), and a type [`Qubit`](xref:microsoft.quantum.qsharp.typesystem-overview#available-types).
-* Performs a measurement operation, `M`, which measures the state of the qubit (`Zero` or `One`) and compares the result to the value specified in `desired`.
+1. Performs a measurement operation, `M`, which measures the state of the qubit (`Zero` or `One`) and compares the result to the value specified in `desired`.
-* If the measurement does not match the compared value, it runs an `X` operation, which flips the state of the qubit to where the probabilities of a measurement returning `Zero` and `One` are reversed.
+1. If the measurement does not match the compared value, it runs an `X` operation, which flips the state of the qubit to where the probabilities of a measurement returning `Zero` and `One` are reversed.
 This way, `SetQubitState` always puts the target qubit in the desired state.

 ## Test the measurement